NorielSylvire/42-Makefile-Template/README.md

 * $(NAME): compiles your program/library.
 * debug: sets the DBGFLAGS to -g so that the compiler generates the files needed to use lldb/gdb properly.
 * bonus: this could go one of two ways.
 You could **either** set the BONUS macro to 1 and then just run $(NAME) with an added -D$(BONUS) when you don't want separate bonus and mandatory files, **or** you can actually compile the separate BSRC files here.
 Choose one or the other.
-* test: compiles and executes your unit tests, if any.
-Just remove this if you won't make your own tests.
 * $(OBJ_PATH)/%.o: compiles the % object, where % is the name of a source file minus the `.c` at the end.
 If needed, makes a new directory for the object to be in.
 * linstall: performs a local install of your program/library, to use it as a standard library or as a command.
 * mkdir: makes all the necessary temporary directories.